christoph1604/Coursera_DataScience_GettingAndCleaningData/README.txt

 - 'CodeBook.md': The codebook in md format
 - 'run_analysis.r': The conversion script performing read-in, conversion and writing of the UCI HAR Dataset to a new one, conforming to the above mentioned points
 - Folder 'UCI HAR Dataset': The source dataset.
 See contained README for detailed description
 - Folder 'UCI_HAR_Dataset_converted': The resulting dataset.
 Consists of the two files cleaned_features.csv and cleaned_features_averages.csv.
 See codebook for more detailed explanation.
+Amendmend: cleaned_features_averages.csv is also provided as txt file cleaned_features_averages_txt.txt, because we were asked to do so in the assignment description.